- »Five of the Biggest PokerStars Sunday Million Tournaments

 The Only Sunday Million Anniversary That Overlaid

 It’s hard to believe that a special edition Sunday Million failed to reach its guarantee, yet that happened.
 “Only” 43,975 players turned out for the 12th anniversary edition, which had $10 million guaranteed.
-The mathematicians among you will realise this figure is 6,025 players short of the requirements.
+The mathematicians among you will realize this figure is 6,025 players short of the requirements.

 Those playing in that tournament enjoyed an overlay of $1,205,000, which is almost unthinkable.